 Greenhouses can be interesting environments to grow in.
 This is because standard greenhouse materials like glass and plastic (“glazing”) are extremely good at letting in light and heat in, and extremely good at letting heat out.
 With so much glazed surface area, greenhouses usually overheat during the day if uncontrolled.
-And because glass and plastic provide no insulation, at night they loose all that heat, causing them to freeze.
-Take this October day in Boulder, Colorado for instance: An full-polycarbonate greenhouse fluctuated from a high of 110 F to a low of 30 F in one day.
+And because glass and plastic provide no insulation, at night they lose all that heat, causing them to freeze.
+For example, on one day in October in Boulder, Colorado a traditional full-polycarbonate greenhouse fluctuated from a high of 110 F to a low of 30 F in a single day.
 Plants, like people, do not like this.

 The primary challenge with greenhouse growing is stabilizing these temperature swings.
 Conventionally, people do this by blasting energy via heating or cooling systems into the greenhouse.
 But the smarter, more sustainable way of creating a stable year-round greenhouse is to harness the excess solar energy coming in during the day, store it and use it at night.
-Or, if working with an existing greenhouse, to add an efficient heater that uses cheap and renewable fuels.
+An additional approach is to add an efficient heater that uses cheap and renewable fuels.
 These strategies all take understanding and research, and have some upfront cost, but the pay-back in terms of year-round growing and long-term savings is well worth it.

 Incorporating mass does two things.
 First, it absorbs excess energy during the day, creating a cooling effect.
 When the temperature drops at night, it starts releasing that energy, thereby ‘heating’ the greenhouse.
 Note: though I say ‘cooling and heating’, the thermal mass is not actually providing the energy, it’s simply storing it and releasing it later, like a battery.
 The size of the battery (or how much energy you can store) depends on the heat capacity of the material and how much mass you have.
 Below is a quick comparison of a few different sources of thermal mass and their heat capacities.